adambard/learnxinyminutes-docs/c.html.markdown

   printf("sizeof(a++) = %zu where a = %d\n", size, a);
   // prints "sizeof(a++) = 4 where a = 1" (on a 32-bit architecture)

-  // Arrays must be initialized with a concrete size. char my_char_array[20]; // This array occupies 1 * 20 = 20 bytes
+  // Arrays must be initialized with a fixed length. char my_char_array[20]; // This array occupies 1 * 20 = 20 bytes
   int my_int_array[20]; // This array occupies 4 * 20 = 80 bytes
   // (assuming 4-byte words)

-  // You can initialize an array to 0 thusly: char my_array[20] = {0};
+  // You can initialize an array to 0 like so: char my_array[20] = {0};

   // Indexing an array is like other languages -- or,